jokijen/algolabra/documents/USAGE.md

 ```

-## Run tests
+## Run tests and generate a coverage report

-After setting up the application using the above instructions, you can run tests with the instructions found in [TESTING.md](TESTING.md#running-the-tests)
+After setting up the application using the above instructions, you can run tests and generate a coverage report with the instructions found in [TESTING.md](TESTING.md#running-the-tests).